 If you have a problem with a different type of financial services firm, such as an insurer or mortgage broker, you may need to submit your claim by contacting FSCS directly.

 In most cases, FSCS aims to pay compensation within seven days of a bank, building society or credit union failing.
 More complex cases have a time limit of 20 days.

 For claims against other types of firms, such as investment firms or insurance brokers, FSCS aims to resolve claims within six months of your claim submission.

 The FSCS only covers companies that have gone out of business.
 If your financial services provider hasn't failed, you’ll have to take your complaint to it directly.

 The FSCS also doesn’t cover companies that aren’t authorised by the FCA, which may be the case for offshore banking providers - although they may be covered by compensation schemes within their home country.

-You should never have to pay to make a claim from FSCS.
-If you’re contacted by a company offering to help you claim in return for a fee, it could be a scam.
+Never pay to make a claim from FSCS.
+If you’re contacted by a claims management company (CMC) offering to help you claim for a fee, it could be a scam.

 They’ll charge you to make a claim, when you can make one for free with FSCS.
 You won’t get your compensation any quicker by going through a CMC, and it could cost you thousands of pounds.